-I am running for State Representative in the 69th District in the November Election and re-election for Democratic State Central Committeeman in the 11th Congressional District in the June 28th Primary.
+I am running for State Representative in the 69th District.
+I am also the current Democratic State Central Committeeman in the 11th Congressional District.

 I have been a community activist since high school advocating for all kinds of causes from civil rights, women’s rights, workers’ rights, global warming, to most recently being part of the 30-year effort to restore passenger rail service to Rockford.